TiborUdvari/ionic-ios-image-exchange/README.md

 ROADMAP
 -------
-* Image treatement with Objective C code for illustration pourpouses * Override image if already exists
+* Image treatement with Objective C code for illustration pourpouses